Skip to content

 • account-level endpoints

-• direct API access from scripts, tools, and agents
+• direct API access from server-side scripts and tools that cannot use agent sessions

 Pass it with the X-API-Key header or the ?key= query parameter.